kadena-community/kadena.js/packages/libs/pactjs-generator/etc/pactjs-generator.api.md

 // Warnings were encountered during analysis:
 //
 // src/contract/generation/FileContractDefinition.ts:23:5 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point index.d.ts
+// src/contract/parsing/pactParser.ts:318:53 - (ae-forgotten-export) The symbol "IModuleWithPointer" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)